f-t-s/al-folio/_projects/cgd.markdown

     </div>
 </div>
 <div class="caption">
   Even for a simple bilinear problem, simultaneous gradient descent cycles to infinity rather than converging to the Nash equilibrium at zero.
 This can be seen as the analogue of "ROCK!
 PAPER!
-SCISSOR ROCK ..." in the eponymous hand game (right image taken from [wikimedia](https://upload.wikimedia.org/wikipedia/commons/thumb/6/67/Rock-paper-scissors.svg))
+SCISSOR ROCK ..." in the eponymous hand game (right image taken from <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/6/67/Rock-paper-scissors.svg"> wikimedia</a>)
 </div>